Cloud protection and sample submission at Microsoft Defender Antivirus

 Other file sample submission scenarios

-There are two more scenarios where Defender for Endpoint might request a file sample that is not related to the cloud protection at Microsoft Defender Antivirus.
+There are two more scenarios where Defender for Endpoint might request a file sample that isn't related to the cloud protection at Microsoft Defender Antivirus.
 These scenarios are described in the following table:

 Learn about Defender for Endpoint configuration settings, see: Onboarding tools and methods for Windows 10 devices in Defender for Endpoint